Home > Switzerland Travel: What You Need to Know About Swiss Visas

 Do I need a visa to visit Switzerland?

-Switzerland is part of the Schengen area, which means whether or not you need a visa depends on a few things:
+Switzerland is part of the Schengen area, which means whether or not you need a visa depends on a few factors:

 If you’re from a visa-exempt country, you do not need a visa for short stays in Switzerland (up to 90 days in a 180-day period).
 This includes citizens from the US, UK, Mexico, Canada, Australia, and more.

 If you’re not from a visa-exempt country, you will need a visa to enter Sweden.
-Countries this applies to are China, Russia, India, and others.
+Countries this applies to are China, South Africa, India, and others - even if you legally reside in the USA.

 If you’re a citizen of a Schengen country, you do not need a visa to enter Switzerland.